walmartlabs/concord-website/docs/getting-started/quickstart.md

 Alternatively the process can be accessed via the queue:

-- Click on the _Processes_ tab
+- Click on the _Processes_ tab;
-- Click on the _Instance ID_ value of the specific process
+- Click on the _Instance ID_ value of the specific process;
-- Press on the _Log_ tab to inspect the log
+- Press on the _Log_ tab to inspect the log.

 Alternatively the process can be started via the [Process REST API](../api/process.html).